iamanas20/SoundByte/README.md

 - **Background Notifications:** Initial versions of SoundByte supported background notifications that were provided by a background timer service that ran every 15 minutes.
 This service would update a temporary list with all new items in the users stream since the last check, and display notifications for these items.
 This newly open-sourced version of SoundByte no longer supports this notification system due to instability issues.

-## Goals for version 2.1.x
-There are a few main goals that I am aiming for the v2.1.x release.
-These are listed below:
-- Improved Mobile Support.
-- App Stability Improvements, better code.
-- Bring back notification support.
-- New logo to align with Windows Store app guidelines.
-- Better error messages.
-- Fanburst Intergration / start work on an extendable code base - allowing for other services to be added.

 ## Download
 SoundByte can be either downloaded from the Windows Store [here](https://www.microsoft.com/store/apps/9nblggh4xbjg) or downloaded from the build server.
 Windows 10 Creators Update or newer is required to run SoundByte.

 ## Development

 Create a new file under SoundByte.UWP/Assets called app_keys.json.
 This file will contain all the keys needed to run the app.
-Insert the following JSON code into this file
+Insert the following JSON code into this file:

 ```
 { "GoogleAnalytics": "key-here",